umee-network/docs/docs/governance/community-dao/overview.md

 **The following metrics will be used to monitor the performance of the Community DAO:**

-- Number of submissions each period;
 - Contributor retention rates;
 - Number of new Umee users (unique wallets interacting with Umee);
-- Number of valuable contributions rewarded.
+- Number of valuable contributions awarded each period.

 <br>